PrestaShop/open-source/content/slack/channels.md

 - Status: Public
 - Language: EN

+**#dev-french**
+- Description: For discussions in french 🥖
+- Users: For the french community at large
+- Owners: PrestaShop project maintainers
+- Status: Public
+- Language: FR

 **#dev-modules**
 - Description: The best place on earth to discuss about module development for PrestaShop
 - Users: For modules developers of the community